-The above categories were used to estimate the damage done to healthcare and education facilities.
-When the transportation sector was closely observed, it was seen that roads had suffered damage due to non-maintenance because of the ongoing conflicts and unrest in the province.
+Different categories, as shown in Figure 22, were used to estimate the damage done to healthcare and education facilities.
+When the transportation sector was closely observed, it was seen that roads were damaged due to non-maintenance during the ongoing war and unrest in the province.
 An initial tentative estimation of the fund required for maintenance was done for the first year after the war (1998-1999).
-Reconstruction cost estimates post the analysis of damages Figure 23: Reconstruction costs of different facilities based on the level of damage

-Note: The numbers represent cost of reconstruction and are given in EUR Figure 23 shows the estimated amount of money required to return the above facilities to normal level.
+Reconstruction cost estimates post the analysis of damages Figure 23: Reconstruction costs of different facilities based on the level of damage Education facilities Healthcare facilities Infrastructure facilities Transport facilities 12,000 Category 1 10,000 Category 1 5,000-12,000 Size 1 4 million Ice and snow clearance equipment 30,000 Category 2 15,000 Category 2 10,000-15,000 Size 2 8.4 million First year of maintenance 50,000 Category 3 22,000 Category 3 15,000-19,000 Size 3 9 million Repair of 13 destroyed bridges 100,000 Category 4 30,000 Category 4 20,000-24,000 Size 4 10 million Pristina airport rehabilitation Note: The numbers represent cost of reconstruction and are given in EUR Figure 23 shows the estimated amount of funds required to rehabilitate the above facilities to normal level.
 The infrastructure facilities depict the cost of restructuring rural electricity and water supply.